-- Draft your responses before completing the online form - Make sure that every question has been answered in full (the online form will prompt you) - Ensure your budget section has a clear breakdown of all the costs associated with your project - Ask somebody to read through the application before you finalise it preferably someone who knows nothing about the project.
+- Draft your responses before completing the online form - Regularly save your online form when in progress - Make sure that every question has been answered in full - Use the application help notes to make sure you answer all questions fully - Ensure your budget section has a clear breakdown of all the costs associated with your project - Ask somebody to read through the application before you finalise it preferably someone who knows nothing about the project.
 This is a great way to pick up on any mistakes or lack of information and rectify it before submitting.